Subtleties in the pseudomodes formalism: Computation of Effective Spectral Density

 We can generalize this to the case where we have several pairs of pseudomodes, where each pair has its own $\varepsilon_k, \delta_k, \zeta_{k}, \eta_k$ and obtain a spectral density that is a sum of terms of the form~\eqref{eqn:ND2J}.

 These non-diagonalizable configurations allow for more variety in the types of effective spectral densities that can be obtained from the pseudomode method beyond only Lorentzians and Anti-Lorentzians, though the terms obtained this way can be closely approximated by just Lorentzians and Anti-Lorentzians.
 If we treat a non-diagonalizable configuration as the limit of a barely-diagonalizable configuration, then the resulting diagonalizable-type spectral density approaches a non-diagonalizable one, as shown in Appendix~\ref{apx:NDasLimit}.
 However, these non-diagonalizable configurations also provide clues into how to fit more general types of spectral densities.
 For example, from Table~\ref{tab:ndterms} we can see that a spectral density whose denominator contains terms of order up to $\omega^6$ might be able to be fit exactly by just 3 modes.
+An additional example of a non-diagonalizable configuration is shown in Appendix~\ref{apx:ND3}.